praitayini/Viterbi-Algorithm/README.md

 # Viterbi-Algorithm

-Coding this while trying to understand the Viterbi Algorithm
+Tried implementing the Viterbi Algorithm to understand it